ep-eaglepoint-ai/bd_datasets_002/zbj5uc-event-booking-system/trajectory/trajectory.md

-# Trajectory: Building a Reliable Event Booking Management System for a Community Center
+# Trajectory: Building a Reliable Event Booking Management System

 This document records **how I personally designed and built** an event booking management system to replace a fragile, manual process.
 I applied **first-principles full-stack system design**, focusing on operational reliability and long-term correctness rather than over-engineering.